phamtec/dsurf/README.md

 ### 21-Aug-2025

 - Ctrl-E will edit and then when you click on a stringbox the editor will appear.
-- The editor just drawsa square for now.
+- The editor allows you to insert characters at the start but doesn't save etc.
+- First go at real editing.